 In the 1970’s this PST model was ‘translated’ into social work by William Reid and Laura Epstein.
 They worked in Chicago developing task-centred social work practice and giving attention to do-able solutions to specific problems.
 It was an active, direct and measurable approach; either something happened, or it did not.

 Of course, both models had limitations and one of them went back to those structural inequalities mentioned above.
 Too often the ‘professional’ had too much influence over what the client was ‘supposed’ to do.
 It was rather too easy to impose sanctions on non-compliant clients.
-OK, that option was not written in to the text-books, but it was an actuality.
-Some would argue it is a a necessary actuality in situations were a some-one’s safety is compromised.
+OK, that option was not written into many text-books, but it was an actuality.
+Some would argue it was necessary in situations where the safety of a vulnerable person was compromised.

-The tendency still applies in its more modern manfestations of these therapies, e,g. where ‘homework’ is used in cognitive behavioural models in psychological services.
-Continuing availablity of service can depend on client compliance.
+The tendency to foster change in others, rather like giving ‘homework’, is still around in modern manifestations of therapies, e,g. in the cognitive behavioural models that dominate large-scale psychological services.
+In practice, continuing availability of service can depend on client compliance.
 Today the pressures on clients from health and social services systems are subtle and sanitised, but scratch them enough and you will find it.

 Despite all this, you can use this task-centred framework to design your small, safe experiments.
-The framework offered is:
+This is particularly so if the Solution-focused approach to therapy is integrated with your thinking and action.
+A useful framework on offer is:

 Identify your Target Problem(s)